anirudhsingh15/2024-Dissertation/README.md

 Statistical analyses : The clinical data post cleaning was subjected to correlation and ANOVA tests.

-WGCNA: the outlier datasets were removed and gene custers were made.
+WGCNA : the outlier datasets were removed and gene custers were made.
 The modules were related with traits and genes correlated to vitamin D, calcium and estimated insulin sensitivity were extracted.